duniter/duniter/doc/Protocol.md

 `PORT` | is the port of the address to access the node.

 #### Coherence

-To be a valid, a peer document must match the following rules:
+To be valid, a peer document must match the following rules:

 ##### Format

 * `Version` equals `2` or `3`
 * `Type` equals `Peer`
 * `Currency` is a valid currency name